 Where retirement housing schemes have a Scheme Manager and residents are aged over 60, the scheme is eligible for a concessionary TV Licence.
 This licence covers each resident for a small fee per year.
 The licence is organised and renewed by us.
 Should you be aged 75 or over you are eligible for a free TV licence as granted by the Government.

 Please contact www.tvlicensing.co.uk for further information on eligibility criteria.

 Most schemes have a communal television aerial installed and the maintenance of the system is included within the service charge.

 In each property, a telephone point will be located in a suitable position to receive a telephone.
 A broadband point may also be installed to allow a choice of provider.

 Every effort is made to enable you to remain in your home for as long as possible.
-We will do our utmost to assist you in achieving this aim.
+We'll do our best to assist you in achieving this aim.

-Should your circumstances change through ill health, assistance is available to you through various care packages from Social Services and other Agencies.
-Should you require this type of help, please do not hesitate to contact your Scheme Manager (where provided) or ourselves for advice.
+Should your circumstances change through ill health, assistance is available to you through various care packages from social services and other agencies.
+Should you require this type of help, please don't hesitate to contact your Scheme Manager (where provided) or ourselves for advice.

-Ultimately, it should be you, together with your family and advisers, who decides when you can no longer maintain independence and may therefore need to move to accommodation which offers a higher level of care and supervision.
-However, we do reserve the right under the terms of the lease to obtain a medical opinion, if it is felt that you are no longer able to manage your affairs, thereby creating a danger to yourself and possibly your neighbours.
+Ultimately, it should be you, together with your family, who decides when you can no longer maintain independence and may therefore need to move to accommodation which offers a higher level of care and supervision.
+However, we do reserve the right under the terms of the lease to obtain a medical opinion, if it's felt that you're no longer able to manage your affairs, thereby creating a danger to yourself and possibly your neighbours.